mahunter14/automated-metadata-generation/README.md

 - and create a conda environment using `conda create -n amg -f environment.yml`
 - then activate the conda environment `conda activate amg`
 - finally, install this library `python setup.py develop`

+## Development Installation
+Is identical to the standard installation except the dev environment.yml should be used in the third step:

+`conda create -n amg -f environment-dev.yml`

 ## Example usage: